 Hello and welcome to my site.
 I’m an academic and my work sits in the social/health psychology field.
 I am passionate about addressing inequalities, especially those that affect our health and well-being, and particularly in relation to (old) age and gender.

 My first degree and PhD are in psychology, and my PhD (awarded in 2001) explored the meaning of recreational dance drug use to young women.
 As well as providing insight into 1990s dance club culture in England, it was one of the first studies where women were interviewed about their experiences.
 And the first to report heavy and polydrug use in young women, therefore challenging traditional representations of female recreational drug users.

-I’m a Senior Lecturer at the School of Nursing and Midwifery, University of Sheffield.
+I’m a Reader at the School of Nursing and Midwifery, University of Sheffield.
 Learn more about my research here and teaching here.

 – Committee member of the Sheffield Sexual Health Network